uzi-sagor/Sagor-bot/README.md

 #### CONCLUSION

-This documentation provides a comprehensive overview of the Ryuko Developer project, including setup instructions, updates, and command usage.
+This documentation provides a comprehensive overview of the Sagor Developer project, including setup instructions, updates, and command usage.
 If you have any questions or need further assistance, feel free to reach out!

 ---